When is commencement?

 How do I assure an employer or graduate school that I have graduated?

 We conduct the formal review of the August degree candidates in September each year, and notify the registrar to post the degree on your transcript.
 If you need a certification letter indicating the conferral of the degree, please contact the dean’s office.

 Is there a ceremony in December?

-No, but there is a reception for December graduates and their families; this year's reception will take place on Friday, November 30, 2018 from 3:00 to 5:00 p.m.
+No, but there is a reception hosted by the Dean of the College for December graduates and their families.
+This year's reception will take place on Friday, December 13, 2019.
 Invitations will be mailed to degree candidates and their families in October.
-For more information, contact the dean’s office at 202-687-4043; firstname.lastname@example.org.
+For more information, contact the dean’s office at 202-687-4043; email@example.com.

 Do I need to do anything special to attend the May commencement?